yohasebe/rsyntaxtree/docs/documentation.md

 - **Off** (`off`): the traditional layout.
 - **Low** (`low`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30%.
 Every leaf keeps its strict left-to-right position, so the terminal string still reads in surface (word) order across the whole figure — choose this for figures whose point is word order, such as cross-linguistic comparisons.
 - **Medium** (`medium`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head) — but never so far that two leaves swap their left-right order.
 Leaf boxes may overlap across rows while the words still read in surface order.
-- **High** (`high`): free tucking.
+- **High** (`high`): free tucking, and the only mode that lets branch angles differ sharply between levels if that buys width.
 Leaf order is guaranteed only among leaves on the same row — choose this for figures whose point is constituent structure, such as X-bar trees or morphological derivations.

+The two ends of the scale are for figures that ask for them. `symmetric` gives a balanced diagram wider than any linguistic tree needs, and `high` gives the densest one at the cost of even branch angles; deeply lopsided trees gain the most from it, and on a well-balanced tree it often lands close to `medium`. `off`, `low` and `medium` cover ordinary work.

 Connector heights adjust automatically: tidy mode spends a small height budget (about 5% of the tree's height) on the levels whose branches spread widest, evening out branch angles without making the figure noticeably taller.
 Connector height needs no manual adjustment in tidy mode.